-The abstract should be crisp and informative and should not exceed 200-300 words in a single paragraph.
-It should contain a concise but comprehensive statement of the problem, scope and objectives of the intervention, methodology, summary of the results and conclusion.
+The abstract should be crisp and informative and should not exceed to 200-300 words in a single paragraph.
+It should contain a concise but comprehensive statement of the problem, scope and objectives, methodology and summary of the results and conclusion.
 The entire abstract should be in bold type.
 The first line of the abstract should be indented.
-Use 12 point BOLD CAPITALS.